Mayo Methot

 Mayo Jane Methot (March 3, 1904 – June 9, 1951) was an American film and stage actress.
-She appeared in over 30 films, as well as in various Broadway productions, though she attracted significant media attention for her tempestuous marriage to actor Humphrey Bogart.
+She appeared in over 30 films, as well as in various Broadway productions, and attracted significant media attention for her tempestuous marriage to actor Humphrey Bogart.

-She appeared in numerous Broadway musicals and plays, including the Vincent Youmans musical Great Day (1929).
+Methot appeared in numerous Broadway musicals and plays, including the Vincent Youmans musical Great Day (1929).
 She then appeared in various supporting roles for Warner Brothers, often portraying hard-edged women.
 Her film credits include the mystery film The Night Club Lady (1932), the comedy Jimmy the Gent (1934), and the crime drama Marked Woman (1937).

-Methot met Humphrey Bogart on the set of Marked Woman, and the two became romantically involved, marrying in 1938.
+Methot met Bogart on the set of Marked Woman and the two became romantically involved, marrying in 1938.
 Methot struggled with severe alcoholism, and was diagnosed with paranoid schizophrenia following a suicide attempt in 1943.
 She divorced Bogart in 1945 after numerous reconciliations.
-Unable to gain traction in her film career, she returned to her native Portland, and her alcoholism and depression worsened.
+Unable to gain traction in her film career, she returned to her childhood home of Portland, and her alcoholism and depression worsened.
 She died of complications stemming from alcoholism in 1951, aged 47.